mkyadav2021/RISC-V-Single-Cycle-Processor/README.md

-[Codes to the project can be made available upon request]
+[The project codes can be made available upon reuqest.]

 <br>
 # RISC-V-Single-Cycle-Processor